PostHog/posthog.com/contents/handbook/people/spending-money.md

 Our general laptop of choice is a MacBook Pro.
 Please look for a recent refurbished model.
 We'd prefer everyone uses Apple laptops, just to keep life simpler - for example, that means everyone can use the same software, and as we get bigger, it'll mean we're dealing with one supplier, not many.

 The main thing to look for is that you have enough RAM.
-8GB is (frustratingly!) the minimum you'll realistically need if you're browsing the web, writing code and using Slack.
+8GB is (frustratingly!) the minimum you'll realistically need if you're browsing the web, writing code, running Excel, using Slack etc.

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.